Class-of-MMH/Project-150/README.md

 •	**Exiting the Game:**
    *To exit the game, simply close the game window or tab.*
 ## **Gameplay :**
-*It’s a simple one-button game – just tap to make your dino jump, and tap again to make it duck.
+*It’s a simple one-button game – just tap to make your dino jump and cross the obstacle.
 The more obstacles you avoid , the higher your score goes !
-But watch out , because the obstacles come faster the longer you play*
+But watch out , because the obstacles come faster the longer you play.*
 ## **Goal :**
 *The goal of a player is to collect points as many as possible.*
 ## Development goal :